 If you want to section off your yard from your neighbor's land naturally, trees are a great option to create privacy.
 Whatever route you choose, know that you'll enjoy it for years to come as you relax on the deck or play games in the yard.

 The varieties I've listed below perform well in a variety of soils and are easy to maintain.

 - If you have enough space, a full-sized tree looks great and provides additional screening.

-- If you have limited room, you can go with smaller or narrower option and stagger trees in groups to create a natural screen.
+- If you have limited room, you can go with smaller or narrower options and stagger trees in groups to create a natural screen.

 - I've included the plant hardiness zone map above so you can find your zone and choose trees that are right for your area.